So you’re curious about business coaching services, but will it work for your small business? In this guide, we’ll help you to decide.

 Buyer Beware: The Problem with the Business Coaching Industry

-Before we get into how business coaching is typically structured, let’s address the big elephant in the room.
-A common concern that entrepreneurs have when it comes to hiring a coach is whether or not they’re going to get actual value or ripped off.
+Before we get into how coaching is typically structured, let’s address the big elephant in the room.
+A common concern that small business owners have when it comes to hiring a coach is whether or not they’re going to get actual value or ripped off.

 You’ve no doubt seen Facebook ads running of some “guru” promising you’ll triple your income in sixty days if you download their freebie, sign up for their free webinar, and then buy their five-thousand-dollar program.